rcarrata/rcarrata.github.io/_posts/2022-02-21-predictive-autoscaling-patterns-with-vpa.md

 kubectl patch deployment stress --type='json' -p='[{"op": "replace", "path": "/spec/template/spec/containers/0/args/3", "value": "250M" }]'
 ```

-* Check the pods to see if the OOMKilled or Crashloopbackoff state it's in our stress pod:
+* Check the pods to see if the OOMKilled or CrashLoopBackOff state is present in our stress pod:

 ```sh
 kubectl get pod -w